NickPiperno/ZendeskCLONE-np/docs/rules/codebase-best-practices.md

 1. **Domain-Centric Modules**: Group related pages, components, hooks, types, and logic by feature (e.g., tickets, auth).
 2. **Single Responsibility**: Keep each file focused.
 Split code into smaller modules if it grows too large.
 3. **Shared Components**: Place reusable UI elements in src/ui/components and domain-specific ones in their respective module.
+4. **AI Module Organization**:
+   - Keep AI-specific code within the `ai` module
+   - Organize agent types and implementations in their respective directories
+   - Use the vector store service for document embeddings and similarity search
+   - Maintain clear separation between AI services and UI components

 ---